 The Difference between Microdosing Mushrooms and Prescription AntidepressantsResearchers believe that psilocybin magic mushrooms help to revive emotional responsiveness in the brain.
 This mechanism is the opposite effect of antidepressant drugs called selective serotonin reuptake inhibitors (SSRIs).
 Psilocybin mushroom assisted therapy can mitigate depression by increasing emotional connection.
 SSRI drugs, on the other hand, are known for creating a general emotional blunting in people (also known as the antidepressant zombie effect).
 New research published in the journal Neuropharmacology examined patients diagnosed with moderate-to-severe treatment-resistant depression to investigate what kinds of effects psilocybin would have on their brain activity and depressive symptoms.
 Previous research shows that psilocybin mushrooms can reset brain circuits in depressed people, with benefits lasting up to five weeks after treatment.
 This new research shows that psilocybin heightens the activity in the right amygdala.
 The amygdala is an almond-shaped structure located within the anterior portion of the temporal lobes (brain) that is part of the limbic system and is known to play a part in controlling emotion, motivation, and memory.
 Research shows that the alleviation of depression occurs from emotional receptivity being enhanced, which is the opposite effect of SSRI antidepressants.
 It has been proposed that decreased amygdala responsiveness to negative emotional stimuli under SSRIs is a key component of their therapeutic action, but new research shows that psilocybin mushrooms have the opposite effect.
 Patients in the study published in Neuropharmacology reported the following after using psilocybin mushrooms: “a greater willingness to accept all emotions post-treatment (including negative ones)” (original emphasis), whereas they felt their previous depression treatments worked to “reinforce emotional avoidance and disconnection.”
 “I felt so much lighter, like something had been released, it was an emotional purging, the weight and anxiety and depression had been lifted.”
 “I have felt a sense of acceptance; more acceptance of agony, boredom, loneliness.” “willingness to try to accept the negative times – but also an appreciation of the wonderful times."
 Researchers, believe that psychedelics have the potential to cure deep psychological wounds, depression and addiction.

 Precautions to Be Aware of Before You Start MicrodosingSome people under specific circumstances shouldn’t ingest a psychedelic substance without consulting a qualified health-care practitioner beforehand.
+You should buy shrooms from a reliable online dispensary in Canada like Weedsmart to avoid adverse effects.
 This includes the following: